-- Organize Council sessions and other ICO meetings in Member countries at appropriate intervals.
-Such meetings provide an opportunity for the host country to show its coffee sector to the world and for delegates to witness the efforts required to produce coffee in different environments. - Organize a session of the Consultative Forum on Coffee Sector Finance once a year. - Organize self-funding seminars on relevant topics in selected Member countries. - Organize the World Coffee Conference in conjunction with the host country. - Organize press briefings during Council Sessions and special events with national and international media to brief them about the ICO and coffee issues. - Promote close contacts with representatives of Members based in London by holding special briefings on the ICO agenda prior to each Council session.
+- Provide a forum for dialogue on coffee-related issues. - Organize Council sessions and other ICO meetings in Member countries at appropriate intervals. - Organize a session of the Consultative Forum on Coffee Sector Finance once a year. - Organize self-funding seminars on relevant topics in selected Member countries. - Organize the World Coffee Conference in conjunction with the host country. - Organize press briefings during Council Sessions and special events with national and international media to brief them about the ICO and coffee issues. - Promote close contacts with representatives of Members based in London by holding special briefings on the ICO agenda prior to each Council session. - Develop links with senior government representatives when visiting ICO member countries. - Expand, develop, and improve the ICO website content and outward communication. - Organize webinars on coffee-related matters.

-- Develop links with senior government representatives when visiting ICO member countries in order to: - Update them on the ICO's ongoing activities and encourage their participation. - Request a briefing on the latest developments in the coffee sector. - Request Members to provide the ICO with a list of NGOs operating in the field working on coffee matters in their countries. - Develop the ICO website content and outward communication. - Organize webinars on coffee-related matters. - Organize activities on the ICO website on coffee-related matters. - Prepare a fact-video providing information on Member countries' national coffee sectors. - Organize missions to Member countries. - Participate in national and international coffee events. - Organize missions to non-member countries with a view to inviting their accession.
+- Organize activities on the ICO website on coffee-related matters. - Prepare a fact-video providing information on Member countries' national coffee sectors. - Organize missions to Member countries. - Participate in national and international coffee events. - Organize missions to non-member countries with a view to inviting their accession.
 Promote close contacts with non-members based in London by holding special briefings on coffee and the ICO.